2013–14 West Indies Women T20 Tri-Series

 The West Indies Women T20 Tri-Series was a Women's Twenty20 International series which took place in Barbados in 2013.
 England, New Zealand and the West Indies competed in a double round-robin group stage, with England and the West Indies progressing to the final.
-The West Indies then won the tournament, beating England in the final by 8 wickets.
+The West Indies won the tournament, beating England in the final by 8 wickets.
+This was the first-ever win for the West Indies in a multi-nation home series in women's T20I cricket.
 The tournament followed New Zealand's tour of the West Indies and preceded England's tour of the West Indies.